xXGoziXx/CollegeWork/README.md

 # CollegeWork
 This is a collection of all the work I've done throughout my college course.

+## Decrypt
+#### Aim:
+Given a .txt file with a certain language from the list available, this program determines which language it is.
+It does this by calculating the frequencies of characters and getting the difference between the mystery language and the list of languages.

+## Hashing
+####Aim:
+Hashes a Dictionary file into a hashing table using various methods then allows the user to search for a word in the dictionary.

 ## Huffman
 #### Aim:
 To see the Huffman Encoding process of an ASCII sentence.